Alexis Ring Set $110.00

 7. Add Gemstone Accents

-Incorporate gemstones.
-If you’re into the gemstone look, wearing stacking rings with gemstones is a fun way to express it.
+Incorporate bright baubles.
+If you’re into the gemstone look, wearing layered rings with gemstones is a fun way to express it.
 Many people have a strong connection to their birthstone and others feel a connection to protective gemstones like amethyst or tourmaline.
-Stacking rings with gemstones adds color and energy to your finger party.
+Stacking gem rings adds color and energy to your finger party.

-The multiple rings trends is super cool, just make sure to stagger the stones so they lay better.
+When stacking rings with stones, just make sure to stagger the stones so they lay better.

 For a foolproof look, you can use gems in different hues belonging to the same color family.
 If you’re feeling a bit braver, pair up simple stacking bands with gemstone rings that feature the same stone in different cuts.